konishi-project/zimmerman/README.md

 The Konishi project is a community project which includes Zimmerman.
 We are welcoming contributors who would like to make an impact in the project and eventually the social networking industry.

-Current guidelines for contributing is currently work in progress but here are currently the ways you can help.
+Current guidelines for contributing is currently work in progress but here are some the ways you can help.

 Feel free to contact the lead developer [X1Zeth2X](https://github.com/X1Zeth2X) for further or other inquiries.